njchen8/Cal-Hacks/sentiment-event/README.md

 # Sentiment Event Project

-This repository currently contains the Python backend responsible for collecting tweets and running sentiment analysis.
-The backend stores scraped tweets in a local SQLite database and applies transformer-based models to score overall sentiment along with granular emotional signals (fear, desire, greed, etc.).
+This repository contains the Python backend responsible for collecting tweets and running sentiment analysis, plus a modern Next.js frontend that surfaces the insights.
+The backend stores scraped tweets in a local SQLite database and applies transformer-based models to score overall sentiment along with granular emotional signals (fear, desire, greed, etc.), while the frontend presents project context and a policy analysis workspace.

 ```
 sentiment-event/